 Recent RotoWire Articles Featuring Shai Gilgeous-Alexander See More

-Jeff Edgerton is selecting a certain center on Sunday's FanDuel NBA slate.
+Jeff Edgerton has highlighted a few star performers on Sunday's FanDuel eight-game NBA slate.

 Past Fantasy Outlooks